yusufozturk/panther/docs/gitbook/operations/runbooks.md

  * Failure of this lambda will impact the Panther user interface.

 ## panther-alerts-queue
-This sqs q does hold alerts to be delivery to user configured destinations.
+This sqs queue holds alerts to be delivered to user configured destinations.

  Failure Impact
  * Failure of this sqs q will impact delivery of alerts to output destinations.